Follow Our Journey

 From October 23-24, Pediatric & Adolescent AIDS Treatment Program (PATA) hosted a local training and learning forum in Songea, Tanzania.
 Sponsored by MCW, the two-day event focused on pediatric palliative care and aimed to strengthen relationships and develop “communities of practice” through pediatric palliative HIV care.

-The year begins with MCW starting construction on a center in Chanyanya, Zambia.
+The year begins with MCW starting construction on a center in Chanyanya, Zambia, under the supervision of Andrew K Chilufya, a member of the MC-Zambia Board.
 This same year, plans for opening the New Sierra Leone center begin, and an African Leadership Seminar is held in Zambia.
 Eddie Bergman steps down as Executive Director and becomes board president.

-In January, MCW began construction on a center in Chanyanya, Zambia, at the center of a fishing village nestled on a lagoon off the Kafue River, approximately 22 miles from the town of Kafue.
+In January, MCW began construction on a center in Chanyanya, Zambia, under the supervision of Andrew K. Chilufya, at the center of a fishing village nestled on a lagoon off the Kafue River, approximately 22 miles from the town of Kafue.
 Construction finished later in the year.

 In February, a team from the U.S. traveled to Dar es Salaam to oversee the week-long installation of dental laboratory equipment at MUHAS (as part of a second MoU between MCW and MUHAS).